-- May be worn in all general areas in the building (halls, café, gym, and auditorium). - Staff members will have the discretion to allow or not allow hats to be worn, in their classroom. - Out of respect, students are expected to remove their hat during the pledge and the National Anthem. - Students may be asked to remove their hat at special functions, during assessments, and during some classroom activities. - Hoods do not apply to this rule and are not permitted to be worn in the building. - Exceptions are headgear worn for religious reasons and other circumstances approved by administration.
+- Out of respect, students are expected to remove their hat during the pledge and the National Anthem. - Students may be asked to remove their hat at special functions, during assessments, and during some classroom activities. - Hoods do not apply to this rule and are not permitted to be worn in the building. - Exceptions are headgear worn for religious reasons and other circumstances approved by administration.